Interpuce/AurorOS/CONTRIBUTING.md

 Thanks for your interest in contributing to AurorOS.
 This is a quick guide how to contribute to AurorOS.

+## Contributing important ToDo's

+If you want to help with AurorOS please consider contributing to one of these aspects:

+- security system (better and new user system)
+- drivers

 ## Contributing to AurorOS Kernel

 If you want to contribute to AurorOS kernel you need to have previous experience with OS-dev.
 You can break the code very easily, so always [compile the OS](#compiling-auroros) and check the changes.
 Every change must be described with English and can't rebuild the entire kernel (if you want, make issue as feature request).